ckan/ckanext-spatial/doc/install.rst

 Install PostGIS and system packages
 -----------------------------------

-.. note:: If you *only* want to load the :doc:`previews` you don't need to
+.. warning:: If you are looking for the geospatial preview plugins to render eg GeoJSON
-          install any of the packages on this section and can skip to the next one.
+          or WMS services, these are now located in ckanext-geoview_.
+They have a much simpler installation, so you can skip all the following steps if you just want the previews.

 .. note:: The package names and paths shown are the defaults on Ubuntu installs.
           Adjust the package names and the paths if you are using a different platform.